Homework: the basics

 Working with the teacher

 Try to set up a friendly working relationship with your child’s teacher.
 That way, you can easily talk to each other about your child’s schoolwork and homework.
-If your child is in secondary school, you could start by talking with his home-room (or home-group, pastoral or form) teacher or subject teacher.
+If your child is in secondary school, you could start by talking with her home-room (or home-group, pastoral or form) teacher or subject teacher.

 If you have concerns about homework, you should talk with the teacher early on, rather than giving the problem time to grow.

 Concerns that teachers need to know about include the following:

 Your child is spending too long on homework.
 Find out how much time other children in your child’s class are spending on their homework.
 Other parents might be able to tell you this.
 If your child regularly spends more time on it than this, talk with the teacher.
 There might be some underlying learning issues that your child needs help with.

 Your child doesn’t understand the work.
 If this is the case, your child might be missing concepts in class.
 If you let the teacher know, the teacher can fill in these learning gaps during class time.

 Your child can’t concentrate.
 It’ll help you to know whether this is just a problem at home (perhaps because he’s overtired), or whether it’s also happening at school.